August 11

 Balliol Routs Scots at Dupplin Moor: Throne Seized

-Edward Balliol's small English-backed force routed the larger Scottish army under the Earl of Mar at Dupplin Moor, using a narrow valley to negate the Scots' numerical advantage.
-The victory briefly placed Balliol on the Scottish throne and reignited the Wars of Scottish Independence that Edward III of England would exploit for decades.
+Edward Balliol's small English-backed invasion force routed the much larger Scottish army under the Earl of Mar at Dupplin Moor, using a narrow valley to funnel the Scots into a killing zone where their numerical advantage became a liability.
+Scottish soldiers were crushed and suffocated in the press rather than killed by weapons.
+The victory briefly placed Balliol on the Scottish throne and reignited the Wars of Scottish Independence, providing Edward III of England with a pretext to intervene in Scottish affairs for years to come.

-The Ottoman army under Mehmed the Conqueror crushed the Aq Qoyunlu Turkmen confederation at Otlukbeli, ending Uzun Ha…
+The Ottoman army under Sultan Mehmed the Conqueror crushed the Aq Qoyunlu Turkmen confederation under Uzun Hassan at …

 Rodrigo de Borja won the papal election of 1492 through lavish bribery, taking the name Alexander VI and beginning on…